Quasiparticle Dynamics in the 4d-4f Ising-like Double Perovskite Ba2DyRuO6 studied using Neutron Scattering and Machine-Learning Framework: Results and Discussions

 From the CEF fitting, a total of 16 energy levels are obtained, consistent with the $J = 15/2$ multiplet of Dy$^{3+}$.
 The level scheme consists of a quartet ground state, followed by a first excited doublet at 38.2~meV, a second excited quartet at 64.4~meV, a third excited quartet at 87.8~meV, and a fourth excited doublet at 111.8~meV.
-The excitations at 38.2 and 64.4~meV closely match the experimentally observed CEF excitations, as shown in Fig.~7(a) and Fig.~7(d).
+The excitations at 38.2 and 64.4~meV closely match the experimentally observed CEF excitations, as shown in Fig.~8(a) and Fig.~8(d).
+However, the $5$ K CEF excitations are measured below the magnetic ordering temperature, where the internal exchange field can lift or mix low-lying Kramers doublets; consequently, the ground state obtained from the $5$ K CEF fit can be interpreted as a quasi-quartet ground state formed by two closely spaced doublets rather than a true symmetry-protected quartet.
 The ground-state quartet wavefunctions, expressed in the $\lvert m_J \rangle$ basis, are given by

 Although the ground state is predominantly composed of the $\lvert m_J \rvert = 15/2$ components, a significant admixture from lower $\lvert m_J \rvert$ states is observed.
 This indicates a deviation from the ideal Ising limit while retaining strong single-ion anisotropy for the Dy$^{3+}$ ion.